Bresler and Singer honored at Champaign County Innovation Celebration

 - ECE professors John Dallesasse and Jean-Pierre Leburton were also nominated for Innovation Celebration awards.
 Dallesasse was nominated for the Innovation Transfer Award and Leburton was nominated for the Innovation Discovery Award.

-ECE professors Yoram Bresler and Andy Singer were awarded at the Eighth Annual Champaign County Innovation Celebration in recognition of their innovative ideas and leadership for entrepreneurial endeavor and economic development in the community.
+ECE professors Yoram Bresler and Andrew Singer were awarded at the Eighth Annual Champaign County Innovation Celebration in recognition of their innovative ideas and leadership for entrepreneurial endeavor and economic development in the community.

 Bresler and Singer are among 10 individuals and companies who were given awards.
 Bresler was awarded the Innovation Transfer Award, an award that recognizes an individual or group from the university whose invention or work has been successfully transferred into the public sphere, by the UI Office of Technology Management.
 He was cited for his work as the founder of InstaRecon, Inc., a company based in the University of Illinois Research Park that develops and markets technology and services to imaging scanner equipment makers, and was recognized for his research on image formation methods in computerized tomography (CT) scanners.